 3. When You Are Pinned Down And Held By Your Wrists

 When a man pins you down by holding both your wrists, you should form a bridge with your pelvis and throw him upwards towards your face, this will free your wrists as he tries to gain balance using his palms.
 While you are raising your pelvis, ensure your hands are on the side and your face is turned on the side – otherwise, his body will fall straight on your face injuring you.
 Next, swiftly hug him like a tree, burying your face in his chest, this is essential as his hands are no longer occupied holding your wrists and it’s free to punch your face.
 If the man has held your wrists straight above the head instead of the side, wiggle yourself up so his hands come on the side and you can follow the above steps.
 After the hug, you climb a little upward and grab one arm and toss him on his side, getting you on the top.
-If the arm is too strong, grab his wrist, and follow steps from point number This whole technique should take a few seconds; you have to be really quick.
+If the arm is too strong, grab his wrist, and follow the steps from point number two.
+This whole technique should take a few seconds; you have to be really quick.